 Bus companies that own and operate commercial buses, including charter buses, tour buses and sight-seeing buses, have a legal obligation to make sure their vehicles are maintained and serviced according to state and federal regulations.Airport Shuttles and Hotel Shuttles

 Most people don’t give much thought to the airport shuttle or hotel shuttle.
 They think of it as simply a quick ride to and from the airport or from the hotel to the theme park.
 But here’s what you should consider: Many of these trips require a stint on the Interstate, where shuttles can reaches speeds of 55 MPH our more.
 If you’re riding in one of these vehicles without seat belts, a collision could result in serious injury or death.
+Our Fort Lauderdale busing accident attorneys are all too aware of these realities.

 Another issue with shuttle services is bus driver fatigue.
 It tends not to be discussed as much because drivers aren’t traveling long distances.
 But their shifts can be long.
 Plus, most guests and hotels see these shuttle services as a perk, as opposed to a central part of the operation.
 For that reason, shuttle drivers are often paid a fair amount less than other commercial drivers.
 The screening processes are increasingly lax, which opens the door to the risk of unqualified drivers.